Cliff Richard Song Database

 with strings

-If you notice any errors or omissions, please contact me at my email address, rlp321@juno.com.
+If you notice any errors or omissions, please contact me at my email address, cliffrichardsongs@gmail.com.
 This page was written in large part with the help of fellow fans.
-Special thanks to Simon Palmer and Mike Ross Trevor for their assistance.
+Special thanks to Chris Lane, Simon Palmer, Henk Schaap and Mike Ross Trevor for their assistance.

 Robert Porter